Sean Cronin, Senior Deputy Commissioner

 The Bureau of Local Assessment (BLA) is responsible for regulation, oversight, training and technical assistance to municipalities in the areas of real and personal property valuation and classification.
-Its primary responsibility is to review and re-certify each municipality's property values once every three years to ensure they are at full and fair market value.
+Its primary responsibility is to review and re-certify each municipality's property values once every five years to ensure they are at full and fair market value.

 Kenneth Woodland, Chief, Municipal Finance Law Bureau

 The Bureau of Municipal Finance Law (BMFL) provides legal and policy advice to (DLS) managers and staff, and other Department of Revenue divisions, on the municipal tax and finance laws within the regulatory purview of DLS.
 Its attorneys draft and review legislation, draft advisories, opinions, guidelines and other public written statements that interpret municipal tax and finance laws and explain DLS policy and practice to local officials, participate in training programs for local officials and perform certain statutory duties of the Commissioner of Revenue regarding municipal tax administration.

 Zack Blake, Chief, Financial Management Resource Bureau

 The Technical Assistance Bureau advises municipalities on opportunities to improve their financial management operations.
 Our project management team brings real-world experience and practical advice to every assignment.
 We also collaborate with our colleagues within the DLS and other state agencies to provide comprehensive guidance and self-service tools.
 Whether your community is facing a particular issue, would like to implement a best practice, or could benefit from a general assessment of its financial condition, we can assist.